toastxc/proxus/README.md

 ## Performance
 Proxus created a new async task for every connection, if these runtimes crash for whatever reason they will not crash other processes.
+Proxus's performance is only limited by the multithreaded performance of the server it is deployed on.